 Option 2, Bordeaux to Barcelona via San Sebastian.
 Comfortable & inexpensive, can be done in one day or with an overnight stop in San Sebastian.

 The Man in Seat 61 says, "This is another journey that's easy and comfortable by rail, but booking systems won't show it.
-French trains are not currently extending one stop across the border to Irun for technical reasons, they are all terminating at Hendaye on the French side.
-The Spanish trains all start at Irun, leaving a 2.7km (1.7 mile) gap between trains, easily bridged by local Euskotren metro or taxi or 36 minutes walk, but booking systems aren't intelligent enough to tell you that!"
+French trains don't currently extend one stop across the border to Irun for 'reasons', they all terminate at Hendaye on the French side.
+The Spanish trains all start at Irun, leaving a 2.7km (1.7 mile) gap between trains, easily bridged by local train run by Euskotren, but booking systems aren't intelligent enough to tell you that!"

 Alvia trains from Irun & San Sebastian to Madrid & Barcelona